-- Parent meetings are offered early in the Autumn Term to give parents the opportunity to discuss pastoral issues with their child's class teacher. - You will be given the opportunity to discuss your child's progress with the class teacher during the Spring & Summer Term.
+- Parent meetings are offered early in the Autumn Term to give parents the opportunity to discuss pastoral issues with their child's class teacher. - You will be given the opportunity to discuss your child's progress with the class teacher termly.
 However, if you have concerns at any time regarding your child's progress, please contact the school to discuss the matter.
-Similarly, your child's teacher may contact you should the need arise. - Your child will be assessed using the Early Years Foundation Stage Profile in the Reception Class.
-This is carried out during the normal class day and parents are invited to a meeting at the beginning and end of the school year to discuss the profile with the class teacher.
-At the end of the Reception Class the profile will be the main assessment record which is passed on to the Year 1 teacher. - The Department for Education (DfE) announced in 2014 that there would no longer be National Curriculum levels to assess pupil achievement as they move through Key Stage One and Key Stage Two, and that schools would have to set up their own way of assessing pupil progress.
-Further details can be found on our website under 'Assessment Without Levels'. - You will receive a written report on your child's progress in the Summer Term. - School Attendance will also be reported in your child's end of year report.
+Similarly, your child's - Your child will be assessed using the Early Years Foundation Stage Profile in the Reception Class.
+This is carried out during the normal class day and parents are invited to a termly meeeting to discuss the profile with the class teacher.
+At the end of the Reception Class the profile will be the main assessment record which is passed on to the Year 1 teacher. - The Department for Education (DfE) announced in 2014 that there would no longer be National Curriculum levels to assess pupil achievement as they move through Key Stage One and Key Stage Two, and that schools would have to set up their own way of assessing pupil progress. - You will receive a written report on your child's progress in the Summer Term. - School Attendance will also be reported in your child's end of year report.